For the longest time, Human resources have been a department focused on number crunching and headcounts.

 In fact, according to a survey conducted by Sage, only 34% of companies are using data and analytics to drive their manpower decisions!

 Though the percentage of data and fact-driven HR policy companies are less, it doesn’t mean that people are unaware of the importance of analytics and how to leverage it for better bottom lines.

 Gradually more companies are realizing that in order to be able to attract and hire the best, they need to design the most effective processes and the best policies to retain people.

-One of the first steps to drive this culture is to understand the benefits of HR analytics and then implement it at the ground level.
+One of the first steps to driving this culture is to understand the benefits of HR analytics and then implement it at the ground level.

 Here is how the HR team can churn previous facts and data to create business intelligence.